 | Indicator LED any 5mm | 1 |

-The center tap of transformer is connected to 12V supply.
+Then, connect the center tap of the transformer to the 12V supply.

-R1 and R2 control base current of transistors.
+After that, both TIP41 transistors work as switches and R1 and R2 resistors then control base current of transistors.

-AC voltage appears at transformer secondary and this AC output is taken from AC socket.
+Finally, the transformer secondary produces an AC voltage, and the circuit takes this AC output from the AC socket.

 How to Build: